JWebster-Colby/JWebster-Colby/README.md

 ## Projects

-Here are some projects that demonstrate my skills:
+Here are some projects that demonstrate my skills (Hyperlinked projects are completed):

-1. **Personal Portfolio Website**
+1. **Authentication System**
-   - Created a personal website using Flask for backend logic.
+   - Created a standalone authentication system using Flask.
-   - Implemented dynamic content using Flask templates and included a contact form.
+   - Implemented features like user registration, login, password reset, and account management.
-   - **Technologies used:** Flask, HTML, CSS
+   - **Technologies used:** Flask, SQLAlchemy

 2. **Blog Platform**
    - Developed a blog platform with user authentication, post creation, and commenting features.